Donna-seif/persistence-attack-detection/README.md

 - Behavioral detection using Python
 - Multi-signal correlation to reduce false positives
-- Sigma rules for SIEM integration
+- Sigma rules for SIEM-based detection

-## Why It Matters
+## Why This Matters

-Persistence allows attackers to maintain access after reboot, making it a critical detection area.
+Persistence allows attackers to survive reboots and maintain long-term access, making it a critical phase in the attack lifecycle.